Kotlin/kotlinx.coroutines/ui/coroutines-guide-ui.md

 > You can get full code [here](kotlinx-coroutines-javafx/src/test/kotlin/guide/example-ui-blocking-02.kt).

 You can run this code and verify that UI is not frozen while large Fibonacci numbers are being computed.
-However, this code computes `fib` somewhat slower, because every recursive call to `fib` goes via `run`.
-This is not a big problem in practice, because `run` is smart enough to check that the coroutine is already running in the required context and avoids overhead of dispatching coroutine to a different thread again.
-It is an overhead nonetheless, which is visible on this primitive code that does nothing else, but only adds integers in between invocations to `run`.
-For some more substantial code, the overhead of an extra `run` invocation is not going to be significant.
+However, this code computes `fib` somewhat slower, because every recursive call to `fib` goes via `withContext`.
+This is not a big problem in practice, because `withContext` is smart enough to check that the coroutine is already running in the required context and avoids overhead of dispatching coroutine to a different thread again.
+It is an overhead nonetheless, which is visible on this primitive code that does nothing else, but only adds integers in between invocations to `withContext`.
+For some more substantial code, the overhead of an extra `withContext` invocation is not going to be significant.

 Still, this particular `fib` implementation can be made to run as fast as before, but in the background thread, by renaming